Do alternative medicines have a scientific basis?

 These oils are classed as yin or yang in their effect and this symbol appears prominently in this book.
 Foods are also classes as yin or yang in their influence.
 There are also astrological connotations in that various oils are listed as having ruling planets.
 Ancient sources indicate that there was a distinct difference between the use of aromatic oils as perfumes and those with healing properties.
 Magicians and priestesses very often dispensed these latter.

-It is agreed from a medical point of view that a whole range of medicines such as Brufen, steroids, anti-anginal drugs, and some hormones can be absorbed through the skin.
+It is agreed from a medical point of view that a whole range of medicaments such as Brufen, steroids, anti-anginal drugs, and some hormones can be absorbed through the skin.
 When used in orthodox medical treatment, however, the dose has been carefully determined by scientific methods and any possible side effect are minimised.
 These drugs are not aimed at treating spiritual problems.
 In the case of aromatherapy, however, there is no such exact determination of the dosage and an investigation by the Consumer Association showed a considerable number of these aromatic oils could be harmful, particularly in pregnancy.

 Aromatic oils used as perfumes again may be perfectly acceptable but any ritual or spiritual connotation is, of course, suspect.